-I hold a Certificate in Training and Counseling (CTC) from The Academy for Dog Trainers founded by Jean Donaldson (author of The Culture Clash, Dogs Are from Neptune, Fight!, Mine! and Oh Behave!).
+I hold a Certificate in Training and Counseling (CTC) from The Academy for Dog Trainers founded by Jean Donaldson (author of The Culture Clash, Dogs Are from Neptune, Fight!, Mine!) and also Certified Behavior Consultant Canine – Knowledge Assessed (CBCC-KA®).
 I am a professional member of the Association of Professional Dog Trainers, the Pet Professional Guild, and I have been an AKC Canine Good Citizen evaluator since 2020.

 Do you use shock, prong or choke collars?

 Will you hurt or scare my dog?

 No. Positive reinforcement (reward-based training) avoids potential fall-out from punishment: fear of training, fear of the trainer, fear of the owner (see AVSAB position paper on humane training).
 Dogs who love training are easy to train.

 My dog is driving me crazy!
 Can you help?